 It is officially Fall, which means it is soup season!
 I love a good soup, especially this creamy tomato soup and this turkey lentil soup, but when I feel like something a little lighter, I make this Greek chickpea soup.

-This soup is packed with protein from the garbanzo beans, is super flavorful from the fresh herbs and spices, and is sure to be a family favorite.
-I absolutely love this soup!
-To be honest with you, I make a huge batch over the weekend and enjoy it for lunch throughout the week.
-The ideal meal prep recipe!
+This Greek-inspired soup is high in protein from the garbanzo beans, is super flavorful from the fresh herbs and spices, and is sure to be a family favorite.
+I absolutely love it!

 What’s even better?
-You can add ground turkey or ground chicken to this soup if you want more protein.
+You can add ground turkey or ground chicken to this vegan soup if you want more protein.
 Although the recipe itself is vegan and vegetarian, you are more than welcome to customize it to your preferences!
 That is what is so great about soup recipes.

 I am super excited to hear what you think about this chickpea soup!
 It is one of my favorites.